tom-james-watson/Emote/README.md

 make flatpak-clean
 ```

-If you want to access inside the containerized flatpak app to debug:
+Use `journalctl -f` to see the app logs, run the command below if you want to access inside the containerized flatpak app to debug.

 ```bash
 flatpak run --command=sh --devel com.tomjwatson.Emote
 ```

-### Attribution
+### 🤝 Attribution

 Emoji data is sourced from https://raw.githubusercontent.com/hfg-gmuend/openmoji/master/data/openmoji.csv which is compiled by the lovely people at https://openmoji.org.